 A system members whos age jumps or slides.

 Akin to headmate, for traumagenic systems.
-Some view it as dehumanising, so calling someone an alter without permission is usually frowned upon.
+Calling someone an alter without permission is usually frowned upon.

 The human body used to interact with the outside.